CochinoChingon/static/_posts/2021-01-22-metoo-if-its-convenient.md

 ---
 title: MeToo if it's convenient, Or How there's a Darkside of MeToo and how I learned to handle it
-exerpt: "Issues surrounding MeToo, from being harassed, falsely accused and other things."
+excerpt: "Issues surrounding MeToo, from being harassed, falsely accused and other things."
 author_profile: true

 description: "Issues surrounding MeToo, from being harassed, falsely accused and other things."